 Gum disease is caused by plaque, the ugly coating of bacteria excrement that constantly builds up on your teeth.
 The bacteria’s excrement (plaque) contains chemical compounds that can damage the teeth and gums.
 Gum disease attacks at the connection of your teeth and gum line in the sulcus, where it damages the supporting and connective tissues.
 As the tissues are damaged, the sulcus develops into a pocket; generally, the deeper the pocket, the more severe the disease.

 Some patients are more prone to developing gum disease for a variety of reasons from genetics to medical conditions.
-If you are taking prescribed medication we recommend you discuss with us during a routine dental visit so that we can alert you to any possible oral health side effects.
-Personalized care and hygiene advice is one of the hallmarks of our dental practice.
+If you are taking prescribed medication we recommend you discuss it with us during a routine dental visit so that we can alert you to any possible oral health side effects.
+Personalized care and hygiene advice are some of the hallmarks of our dental practice.

 What Are The Signs of Gum Disease?